Ananth Prabhu Gurpur: Commentary

 In 2020, Prabhu discussed hacking as the "new normal" in response to a bitcoin scam related to compromised Twitter accounts.
 Prabhu also highlighted and brought notice to fake oximeter apps for COVID-19, as well as matrimonial scams and sextortion schemes on online dating websites.
 He has also warned about posting close up pictures on social media, including WhatsApp, and has explained several ways to improve individual cybersecurity.
 He also warned about Saree Challenge photos being made into fake naked images.
 He also highlighted the EMI deferment fraud in the country and how people who are not very good with English are being scammed.

 In 2019, he advocated for cyber security to be included as part of school curriculums, and for cyber laws in India to be updated.
 He also warned of the dangers of discarded electronics and encouraged safe e-waste management.

-Public/Social Service
+Community and social service

 Gurpur has been part of other philanthropic initiatives like Ring The Bell in Karnataka (inspired from Kerala).
 He has served as an advisor to the Vikas Group of Institutions.
 Gurpur also supported in providing maternity nutrition kit to pregnant women in Dakshina Kannada.